Today we are sharing our review of the Puy du Fou theme park in France’s Vendee region.

 As mentioned, you’ll struggle to see everything in Puy du Fou in one day – although with careful planning ahead of time, and some speedy walking, it’s probably just about possible.
 But there are hotels on-site where you can stay to enjoy 2 days at the park.
 We stayed at Iles de Clovis.
 Now, I confess – we couldn’t really work out if the hotel was themed as a Roman, Medieval or Viking village, but honestly?
 It doesn’t matter.

 The rooms here are medieval style cottages, each on stilts over a pretty lake packed with fish that bob to the surface in search of bread crumbs.
-The rooms are spacious with an adults-area with a king-sized bed and twin beds at the other end of the room – with a handy curtain divide.
+The accommodation is spacious with an adults-area with a king-sized bed and twin beds at the other end of the room – with a handy curtain divide.
 There’s no air-conditioning (the park aims to be environmentally neutral) but we found the accommodation comfortable and convenient – although you might want ear plugs because the frogs outside are incredibly loud!

-We were invited to Puy du Fou as guests of the park.
+We were invited to review Puy du Fou as guests of the park.
 Two nights accommodation at Clovis Island including breakfast and admission to the Grand Parc plus Cinescenie tickets for one adult and one child costs €418.
 If purchased individually admission to the park is €30 for one day or €44 for 2 days, plus an additional €26 for Cinescenie tickets (€18 for children).
 We also recommend Emotion passes, which give you access to the best seating at shows, plus a 10% discount in shops around the park.
 These cost €10pp/day.
 Translation headsets are available to hire at a cost of €9 per day for 2 headsets.

 Want to see more?
 Here’s a quick video highlights reel of our time at Puy du Fou!